Table of Contents

 Montreal, Quebec

-Montreal is situated on the Island of Montreal at the confluence of the Saint Lawrence and Ottawa Rivers.
-Its island geography provides a mix of riverfront and urban landscapes, with a temperate climate.
+Montreal is uniquely positioned on the Island of Montreal, nestled at the confluence of the Saint Lawrence and Ottawa Rivers.
+This island city boasts a complex geography where waterways have historically shaped settlement patterns, trade routes, and cultural development.

 Ottawa, Ontario